github/codeql/docs/codeql/codeql-language-guides/codeql-for-java/codeql-library-for-java.rst

 For dealing with generic methods, there are classes ``GenericMethod``, ``ParameterizedMethod`` and ``RawMethod``, which are entirely analogous to the like-named classes for representing generic types.

-For more information on working with types, see the :doc:`article on Java types <types-in-java>`.
+For more information on working with types, see the :doc:`Types in Java <types-in-java>`.

 Variables
 ~~~~~~~~~